stadust/demonlist-guidelines/100_List_Placements/000_eligibility.md

 In addition, the list focuses on levels verified **by a single player**, even if the level itself uses the 2-player gamemode.
 For instance, if "Codependence" was rated, it would not be placed on the list because it was verified by more than one player.

 A rated level is only guaranteed to be considered if it has a corresponding legitimate verification video.
 Levels with hacked verifications that remain rated may be placed as long as it has at least one legitimate victor.
-Level hosts may choose to identify this victor as the official verifier per [our verifier guideline].
+Level hosts may choose to identify this victor as the official verifier per [our verifier guidelines](/guidelines/listplacements/#creators).

 </div>